Unified CLO logo — fractional Chief Legal Office

 Technology agreements, integration contracts, and DPAs

-Why we draft the way
+Why we draft the way we draft

 Here is something we tell every client.